Residency Program in Pediatric Dentistry

-Cincinnati Children's Hospital is a busy, tertiary care teaching hospital that emphasizes quality patient care, education and research.
-It services the tri-state region of Ohio, Kentucky and Indiana.
-CCHMC has been nationally ranked among the top three Children’s Hospital according to US News and World Report for four years.
+Cincinnati Children's Hospital is a tertiary care teaching hospital focused on quality patient care, education and research.
+CCHMC has been nationally ranked among the top three Children’s Hospital according to US News and World Report for nine years.

-The pediatric dental residency program was first accredited in 1966 by the ADA Council on Dental Education.
-The program manages 37,000 clinic visits, 1,700 operating room cases and nearly 2,500 after-hours emergency visits each year.
-The patient base includes well and special needs patients.
+The pediatric dental residency program was first accredited in 1959.
+The program manages 37,000 clinic visits, 2,000 operating room cases and nearly 2,500 after-hours emergency visits each year.
 All clinics in our Division have a full complement of dental staff/auxiliaries to support each resident.

-The educational philosophy is centered on high quality; high volume care with case-based learning resting on a firm foundation of assessment of the best evidence dentistry has for therapies.
-Additionally there is a strong emphasis on management and coordination of care for patients with special healthcare needs, which comprise 60% of the patient pool.
-Residents care for patients in a group practice environment that encourages teamwork.
-The clinical program is supported by a well-rounded didactic curriculum taught by a cadre of board-certified dental and medical specialists.
+The educational philosophy is centered on high quality; high volume care with a firm foundation of assessment of the best evidence dentistry has for therapies.
+Additionally there is a strong emphasis on management and coordination of care for patients with special healthcare needs, which comprise 60% of patient pool.
+The program features a well-rounded didactic curriculum taught by a cadre of board-certified dental and medical specialists.

-Our Fairfield location provides a private practice setting off-site during the second year.
-This rotation exposes resident to practice management issues, as well as managing a multi-chair practice with a full complement of dental auxiliaries.
-PL-2 Residents are allowed the option of moonlighting in our Adolescent Evening Clinic which cares for healthy teenagers 14-18 years old.
+The Fairfield location provides a private practice setting off-site during the second year.
+Residents learn about practice management issues, as well as managing a multi-chair practice.
+PL-2 Residents are allowed the option of moonlighting in our Adolescent Evening Clinic.
 Full Ohio Licensure and approval of program director and CCHCM Medical Staff are required for this option to be available.

 Residents obtain significant experience with both nonpharmacological and pharmacologic behavior guidance.
-Residents average; 150 OR cases, 63 Oral/Intranasal sedations, and 110 In-office general anesthesia/IV sedations.
-Residents practice sedation via different routes of administration and work with medical anesthesiologists on many cases as well.
+Residents cumulatively may do up to 250 Oral/Intranasal sedations, In-office general anesthetics, and operating room procedures.
+Residents learn different routes of sedation administration and work with medical anesthesiologists as well.

 Residents learn Orthodontic/Growth& Development under a board-certified full time Orthodontist.
-1st and 2nd years are assigned to teams which care for approximately 15-30 patients each.
 Care focuses on limited/interceptive orthodontics but has full orthodontic components as well.
-Our orthodontic program was cited by the Commission on Dental Accreditation for an integrative and innovative teaching model.
+Residents can expect to manage 10-15 cases each.

 The clinical program is supported by a comprehensive didactic foundation.
 Seminars, lectures and case reviews are used to deliver information on; behavior management, sedation, pharmacology, general anesthesia, dental care in the OR, treating special patients, orthodontic diagnosis, growth and development, oral pathology, endodontics, periodontics, esthetic dentistry, materials, trauma management, syndromes, speech pathology, practice management, developmental psychology, physical diagnosis, research design and biostatistics, literature review, prevention, infant dental care, cariology and cleft lip and palate care.